tomw1808/foundry-dashboard/README.md

 ![Foundry Dashboard](images/image-1.png)

-**Bring the power of browser wallets like MetaMask to your Foundry workflow.**
+**Bring the power of browser wallets (and gasless Sepolia transactions via EIP-7702) to your Foundry workflow.**

-*(Note: This is an unofficial community project inspired by Truffle Dashboard and is not affiliated with the official Foundry team.)*
+*(Note: This is an unofficial community project inspired by Truffle Dashboard and is not affiliated with the official Foundry team.
+This is an early preview.)*

 Ever missed the convenience of Truffle Dashboard when working with Foundry?
-Wished you could use your familiar browser wallet to sign transactions triggered by `forge script --broadcast` without juggling private keys or complex setups?
+Wished you could use your familiar browser wallet to sign transactions triggered by `forge script --broadcast` without juggling private keys?
+Or better yet, deploy and test on Sepolia *without needing any Sepolia ETH*?

-Foundry Dashboard aims to bridge that gap.
-It's a lightweight, local tool that acts as a secure intermediary between your Foundry scripts and your browser wallet.
+Foundry Dashboard aims to bridge these gaps.
+It's a lightweight, local tool that acts as a secure intermediary between your Foundry scripts and your browser wallet, and now also integrates EIP-7702 for sponsored transactions on Sepolia via Candide.dev's infrastructure.

 ## The Problem Solved 🧩